SpdPnd98/SpdPnd98-personal-website/_posts/2019-03-31-7-steps-to-Machine-Learning.md

 published: false
 ---

+# Preface
+Hello guys, Around 1 year ago, I have been to a talk by YuFeng Guo in Singapore.
+I have documented his talk in another blog post of different domain but I wish to revise my thoughts after 1 year of digestion.

 ## Easy 7 steps
 I have found great succes over the course of applying the following 7 steps, so here they are:
 1. Gathering Data